Northwest hotelier-turned-ambassador Gordon Sondland faces impeachment spotlight

 Some career diplomatic aides — and even political appointees — recoiled at that effort.
 John Bolton, then-national security adviser to the president, told National Security Council adviser Fiona Hill, “I am not part of this drug deal that Sondland and Mulvaney are cooking up,” according to Hill’s sworn deposition.

-Over the weekend, career diplomat David Holmes testified about a phone call between Trump and Sondland, in which he said he heard the president ask Sondland, who took the call on an unsecured cellphone at a Kyiv restaurant, whether Ukraine President Volodymyr Zelensky would pursue the investigations he wanted.
-“Oh yeah, he’s going to do it,” Sondland answered, adding that Zelensky would do anything Trump asked, according to Holmes’ deposition.
+Over the weekend, career diplomat David Holmes testified about a phone call between Trump and Sondland, in which he said he heard the president ask Sondland, who took the call on an unsecured cellphone at a Kyiv restaurant, whether Ukraine President Volodymyr Zelenskiy would pursue the investigations he wanted.
+“Oh yeah, he’s going to do it,” Sondland answered, adding that Zelenskiy would do anything Trump asked, according to Holmes’ deposition.

-Holmes testified that Sondland also told him “the president did not give a shit about Ukraine, except for “big stuff that benefits the president,” such as the “Biden investigation that Mr. Giuliani was pushing.”
+Holmes testified that Sondland also told him “the president did not give a shit about Ukraine,” except for “big stuff that benefits the president,” such as the “Biden investigation that Mr. Giuliani was pushing.”

 Sondland’s honesty has been called into question over significant gaps in his closed-door deposition in October.
 His account was contradicted by testimony from other diplomats and government officials, leading Sondland to amend his testimony.
 In a Nov.
 4 declaration, he wrote that the other witnesses had “refreshed my recollection” about multiple conversations tying U.S. military aid on Ukraine launching Biden-related political investigations.